Rachael Rollins

+Rachael Splaine Rollins (born March 3, 1971) is an American lawyer and politician who served as the U.S. attorney for District of Massachusetts from 2022 to 2023.
+Before that, she was the district attorney for Suffolk County, Massachusetts.

-In July 2021, President Joe Biden nominated Rollins to be the United States Attorney for the District of Massachusetts.
+In July 2021, President Joe Biden nominated Rollins to be the United States attorney for the District of Massachusetts.
+She was confirmed by the United States Senate by a 50–50 vote, with Vice President Kamala Harris breaking the tie.
 She is an advocate for criminal justice reform.
+She resigned in May 2023 after an investigation revealed multiple ethics violations, including that she had leaked government secrets to influence the election of a political ally.

 Early life and education

-Rollins was born in Boston and raised in Cambridge, Massachusetts, the oldest of five children.
+Rollins was born in Boston and primarily raised in Cambridge, Massachusetts, the oldest of five children.
 Her father, a second-generation Irish-American, worked as a teacher.
 Her maternal grandparents are from Barbados and her mother is a first-generation American.
 Rollins attended Buckingham Browne & Nichols School and earned a Bachelor of Arts degree in education and African-American studies from the University of Massachusetts Amherst, a Juris Doctor from the Northeastern University School of Law, and a Master of Laws in labor and unemployment law from the Georgetown University Law Center.